nanstey/community/README.md

 This is the starting point for joining and contributing to the Battlesnake community - improving docs, improving code, competing etc.

+Each of the folders marked `repo_***` are descriptions of each of the active repositories that we manage and who the owners are.

 ## Communicating